 - Instant Pot/Pressure Cooker, Food Processor

-- 2 lbs Beef Boti
+- 2 lbs Beef Boti close to exact please!

 - 1 cup Chana Daal Soaked 4-6 hours or overnight (preferred)